 3. Remember Basketball is Fun!

 Don’t let your players forget that basketball is a fun!
-Try and create a fun environment during tryouts that emphasizes hard work, competition, and team work.
+Try and create a fun environment during basketball tryouts that emphasize hard work, competition, and teamwork.

 These are the elements of basketball that make people fall in love with the game, so do your best to structure your tryouts to bring these principles to the forefront.
 Bring energy and enthusiasm to the tryout and the players will follow your lead!